2000 Romanian local elections

 Local elections were held in Romania in 2000 with a runoff for mayors, in which the Party of Social Democracy (PDSR; now PSD) won a majority.
 Bucharest's mayor became Traian Băsescu from the Democratic Party (PD).
+Traian Băsescu succeeded previous mayor Viorel Lis of the Christian Democratic National Peasants' Party (PNȚCD).

 Electoral map

 Political map depicting the county president and county seat mayor by winning party.
 With the PDSR winning a majority in most counties.